 This tasty Hot Spiced Tea will warm your belly and soul!
 The wonderful aroma will fill your house as the tea simmers on your stove top on a cold day.

-This Autumn Spiced Tea Recipe has been compensated by Collective Bias, Inc. and Tim Tams.
-This post contains affiliate links.
-See my disclosure.
+This Autumn Spiced Tea Recipe was sponsored by Collective Bias, Inc. and Tim Tams.

 The temperature has been falling here in NJ, which means that the crazy holiday season is coming up.
 Soon there will be holiday shopping, traffic around the malls (we live in NJ, right by 2 malls... enough said), end-of-the-year rush at work, and lots of holiday parties.
 Busy times!